The Renaissance — not just in Italy

 Cities, buildings, and architects in New Spain

-Spanish colonizers and criollos believed that adopting specific classicizing architectural styles from Europe helped to give their civic and religious buildings a sense of proper decorum.
-The idea of what constituted decorous architecture derived from Greek and Roman philosophical and architectural sources, including those written by Aristotle, Cicero, St. Augustine, and even Isidore of Seville.
+Spanish colonizers and criollos pop up believed that adopting specific classicizing architectural styles from Europe helped to give their civic and religious buildings a sense of proper decorum.
+The idea of what constituted decorous architecture derived from Greek and Roman philosophical and architectural sources, including those written by Aristotle, Cicero, and later writes such as St. Augustine, and even Isidore of Seville.

 In the sixteenth century, cities were considered to embody an ideal of sophisticated and refined living.
 This is an ancient idea that took root among peoples in Spain during the medieval period.
 In the Hispanic world, the term for this idea of a civilized urban center was policía (which derives from the ancient Greek term polis, meaning city).
 This idea of the ordered urban center was brought to the Americas where the structure and building of cities became one of the most important colonizing strategies of the Spaniards.

 One of the regions in the Americas that saw a resurgence of classical culture was Mexico.
 From the early sixteenth to the early nineteenth centuries, the territory roughly comprised by present-day Mexico, the midwestern and southwestern U.S., and parts of Central America was known as New Spain — a territory claimed and ruled by the Spanish Crown.
 Throughout this period, towns and cities in the central and southern part of New Spain (by far the most populated of the territory) grew in size.
-They were inhabited by a diverse population that included Spanish colonizers, criollos (the offspring of Spanish colonizers born in the Americas), indigenous peoples of diverse ethnic origin, Africans (originally brought as slaves, many later becoming freed citizens), small communities of other Europeans, Asians, conversos (Jewish people who had converted to Christianity), and many ethnic mixtures in between.
+They were inhabited by a diverse population that included Spanish colonizers, criollos (the offspring of Spanish colonizers born in the Americas move up to the first mention), indigenous peoples of diverse ethnic origin, Africans (originally brought as slaves, many later becoming freed citizens), small communities of other Europeans, Asians, conversos (Jewish people who had been forcibly? converted to Christianity), and many ethnic mixtures in between.

 The façade of the Convento de Tecali is considered to be one of the most refined late-Renaissance designs in New Spain.
 Some elements, like the proportions of the architectural orders, were likely taken from a treatise like the one by Sebastiano Serlio, an Italian architect who published a profusely illustrated treatise in the 16th century, which was extremely influential in both Europe and the Spanish Americas.